senthilx6/simpleHttp/README.md

  ```

  from the htppClinet object you can use **post** , **put** , **get** , **delete**, **head**
-other methods  like OPTIONS,PATCH coming soon.
+other methods  like OPTIONS,PATCH coming soon